zhenglibao/FlexLib/README.md

 * To show or hide subview, just set hidden property.
 All the layout will refresh automatically.

 * Hot preview is magic.
 You can see the final effect on device without restart the app.

+* UILabel support rich-text and onPress for every rich-text part, and it also allow to change rich-text dynamically.

 ---